harmony-one/docs-home/developers/tools/smart-contract-verification.md

 # Smart Contract Verification

-A quick guide on how to verify your contacts on Harmony.
+A quick guide on how to verify your contracts on Harmony.

 [https://explorer.harmony.one/verifycontract](https://explorer.harmony.one/verifycontract)